 John Connolly is Managing Director of C4DI (The Centre for Digital Innovation) based in Hull.
 C4DI is a privately funded business, focussed on growing the local tech community, incubating tech companies, and proving startup opportunities developed from corporate innovation programmes, which it runs for organisations such as Siemens, PwC, ABP, Smith & Nephew and RB.
 John has extensive experience of setting up technology businesses and taking them from concept through to profitability.
 Over the last few years he’s built businesses specialising in a range of technologies including desktop software, mobile apps, gaming, SaaS products and Interactive DVD.

 Ralph Gilbert, Rollits

-Ralph Gilbert is a solicitor and is Managing Partner of Rollits LLP, a commercial law firm based in Hull and York and currently celebrating its 175th Anniversary.
-Business Resilience is therefore at the top of Ralph’s agenda!
-Ralph is a graduate of the University of Hull having arrived in the city in 1984 to commence his legal studies and never having left!
-He has been a leading commercial litigation solicitor since qualifying in 1990 and has acted for a complete range of clients in seeking to protect their interests.
-He became Managing Partner in May 2015 and has just overseen the move to new premises in the Old Town of Hull.
-As well as heading up the firm’s own cyber security function, he also leads on anti – money laundering protection and general risk management for the firm and his interest in general resilience therefore arises from both his professional work as a lawyer but also in managing the firm.
+Ralph Gilbert is a solicitor and is Managing Partner of Rollits LLP, a commercial law firm based in Hull and York and business resilience is therefore at the top of Ralph’s agenda!
+Ralph is a Law graduate of the University of Hull and has been a leading commercial litigation solicitor since qualifying in 1990 and over the years has acted for a wide range of clients in seeking to protect their interests.
+As well as heading up the firm’s own cyber security function, he also leads on anti–money laundering protection and general risk management for the firm and his interest in general resilience therefore arises from both his professional work as a lawyer but also in managing the firm.

 Steve Hanson, Barclays